MPOX STUDIES

 STUDY DESIGN

 This trial is a multi-center, multi-country trial conducted in Europe and is designed as a randomized, placebo-controlled, double-blinded study to avoid subjective assessment and potential bias in the evaluation.
+EPOXI is designed to enroll 150 subjects across 8 to 10 European countries.
+In this study, the total patient follow-up is of 90 days, of which 14 of treatment with the study drug / placebo.

 EPOXI is the first multinational trial for a WHO designated health emergency, conducted under the updated EU regulatory framework effective from January 1, 2022 (including GDPR, CTIS, CTR, etc.).
 EPOXI will provide useful information about the challenges, problems, and timelines when conducting clinical trials during emergency situations, with a special focus on the preparation phase.
 The results will help make practical suggestions to improve how Europe gets ready for future pandemics.